WordPress-Add-New-Post-screen-rubber-stamped-with-red-REJECTED

-Yet so many businesses I talk to don’t use it.
-And I hear the same objections and excuses all the time.
+Yet so many businesses I talk to aren’t using it and I hear the same reasoning behind their decisions all the time.

 Why you’re not using SEO content